Decc98/youtube-remaining-time/README.md

-# youtube-remaining-time
+# Youtube Remaining Time

-A small extension to show the remaining time of a youtube video.
+A simple addon (currently only tested on Firefox) that adds the remaining time to a Youtube video.
+That's it.

+Don't ask what happened to version 1.0, 1.1 or 1.2.
+They never existed.